jonashelgemo/alfred-universalmute/README.md

 - Google Meet (Chrome, Chrome canary, Firefox, Safari, Vivaldi)
 - Skype for Business

-Adding support for more apps is a breeze, PRs welcome!
+Adding support for more apps is a breeze, feel free to request support for more apps and PRs welcome!

 ## Commands
 Selected hotkeys will toggle mute/unmute in supported apps when app window is in focus